 Medical Information: ICOUCH DOES NOT PROVIDE MEDICAL ADVICE.
 DO NOTE USE THE SITE FOR EMERGENCY MEDICAL NEEDS.
-IF YOU EXPERIENCE A MEDICAL EMERGENCY CALL 911.
+IF YOU EXPERIENCE A MEDICAL EMERGENCY CALL 911 OR THE EMERGENCY NUMBER FOR YOUR COUNTRY.
 The information on the Site, including data, text, software, music, sound, images, video, graphics, presentations, communications or other information (the “Content”) provided by iCouch does not constitute medical advice of any kind and it is not intended to be, and should not be, used to diagnose or identify treatment for a medical condition.
 Nothing on the Site should be construed as an attempt to offer or render a medical opinion or otherwise engage in the practice of medicine by iCouch.

 ICOUCH DOES NOT RECOMMEND, REFER, ENDORSE, VERIFY, EVALUATE OR GUARANTEE ANY ADVICE, INFORMATION, TREATMENT, INSTITUTION, PRODUCT, PROFESSIONAL, COUNSELOR, PHYSICIAN, PROCEDURE, TEST, OPINION OR OTHER INFORMATION OR SERVICES PROVIDED BY ANY COUNSELOR USING THE SITE, AND NOTHING SHALL BE CONSIDERED AS A REFERRAL, ENDORSEMENT, RECOMMENDATION OR GUARANTEE OF ANY COUNSELOR.
 ICOUCH DOES NOT WARRANT THE VALIDITY, ACCURACY, COMPLETENESS, SAFETY, LEGALITY, QUALITY, OR APPLICABILITY OF THE CONTENT OR ANYTHING SAID OR WRITTEN BY ANY COUNSELORS OR ANY ADVICE PROVIDED, INCLUDING ANY INFORMATION CONTAINED IN ANY COUNSELOR LISTING.
 ICOUCH WILL NOT BE LIABLE FOR ANY DAMAGES SUSTAINED DUE TO RELIANCE BY THE USER ON SUCH INFORMATION OR ADVICE PROVIDED BY ANY COUNSELOR.